 This dish pairs with many different items.
 Chef Fox suggests using with polenta which I will try at some point.
-I can also see it with zuchini pasta.
-I used this sofrito as a topping for roasted cauliflower steaks that turned out delicious.
+I can also see it with zucchini pasta.
+I used this raspberry sauce as a topping for roasted cauliflower steaks that turned out delicious.

 Dope beats, fresh eats.
-Enjoy this raspberry sofrito on with roasted cauliflower or on toast!
+Enjoy this raspberry sauce recipe on with roasted cauliflower or on toast!

 - 8 oz finely diced fennel bulb

 - 2 cups finely diced white onions

 - 1/4 cup raw sunflower seeds

 - 1 cup extra-virgin olive oil

 - 1 tsp kosher salt plus more as needed

 - 2 lbs raspberries

 - cracked black pepper